- List five books you’ve read that have intrigued you.

-Wake Forest is a relational place; we want to hear from students who can tell us about their interests – about their education but also their self-education!
+Wake Forest is a relational place; we want to hear from students who can tell us about their education but also their self-education.

 So as you start writing, think of things you want to make sure we know about you.
 This is your chance!

-And for more insights and advice, check out our WFU26 page available now and updated throughout the year.
+And for more insights and advice, check out our Class of 2028 page available now and updated throughout the year.